plucia-mitre/pickled-canary_sandbox/README.md

 library to search one or more binary files for provided patterns.

 This tool is currently called `treesearchtool`.
-This tool can be compiled with the nightly rust compiler and more help on specific options is available by running with `-h`.
+This tool can be compiled with the nightly rust compiler, and more help on specific options is available by running with `-h`.

 **TODO:** More documentation about the specifics of this tool (once it's